elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Changed timekey to `stageTimestamp` for Kubernetes audit logs.
 Use `auditID` to correlate stages of the same request.

 - vulnerability and kube-bench reporter runs as non root.
+- Replace chown init container with fsGroup in OpenSearch
+- Restructure Gatekeeper charts and values

 ### Removed

 - Kubernetes PSP for ingress-nginx and monitoring namespace.
+- Remove Kubernetes PSPs for Fluentd and OpenSearch